Quantization for LLM: A HW/SW Co-Design Perspective

 \[\begin{aligned} & 2^{\,\mathrm{E\,'} - \,2} \cdot \frac{1.5}{1.5} \,<\, \mathrm{S} \,<\, 2^{\,\mathrm{E\,'} - \,2} \cdot \frac{2}{1.5} \\[0.3em] \iff\; & \mathrm{E\,'} - 2 \,<\, \texttt{log2}\left( \,\mathrm{S} \,\right) \,<\, \mathrm{E\,'} - 2 + 0.415 \\[0.3em] \implies\; & \left\lceil\,\texttt{log2}\left( \,\mathrm{S} \,\right) \,\right\rceil \,=\, \mathrm{E\,'} - 1 \\[0.3em] \implies\; & \mathrm{S_{Q}} \,=\, 2^{\left\lceil\,\texttt{log2}\left( \,\mathrm{S} \,\right) \,\right\rceil} \,=\, 2^{\mathrm{E\,'} - 1} \\ \implies\; & \mathrm{B_{\text{max},\,S}} \,= \frac{\mathrm{B}_{\text{max}}}{\mathrm{S_{Q}}} =\, \frac{2^{\mathrm{E\,'}} \cdot \mathrm{M\,'}}{2^{\mathrm{E\,'} - 1}} = \, 2\,\mathrm{M\,'} \in\, (\,3,\,4\,) \\[0.3em] \implies\; & \mathrm{B_{\text{max},\,Q}} = \texttt{Round}\left(\,\mathrm{B_{\text{max},\,S}}\,,\, \text{FP4}\,\right) = 3 \,\ \text{or} \,\ 4 \end{aligned}\]

-To measure the algorithmic performance of MX quantization under the two scale factor rounding approaches, I implement the naive MXFP4 quantizer and the enhanced MXFP4 quantizer.
+To measure the algorithmic performance of MX under the two rounding approaches for scale factor quantization, I implement the naive MXFP4 quantizer and the enhanced MXFP4 quantizer.
 The following table shows the perplexityPerplexity is a widely used metric to quantify the LLM performance, and lower perplexity means better performance. of Wikitext-2 dataset on several Llama3 and Qwen3 models, under MXFP4 weight-activation quantization with a block size of 16.
 The round-up approach achieves much better perplexity compared to the naive round-to-nearest approach for power-of-two scale factor quantization.

 Llama-3.1-8B